Who’s or Whose? Correct Use of the Apostrophe

 - Her client list reads like a who’s who of Hollywood.

-- The who’s who of the music industry will be there.
+- The who’s who of the music industry were at the gala.

 Examples from literature

-Here are some examples of who’s and whose used correctly in the writings of famous authors.
+Here are some examples of who’s and whose used correctly in published writing.
 Note how who’s is used as a contraction and whose as a possessive.

 They don’t teach you what to say to someone who’s dying.— Neil Gaiman, The Kindly Ones (1993)

 Writing turns you into somebody who’s always wrong.— Philip Roth, American Pastoral (1997)

 Death, the only immortal who treats us all alike, whose pity and whose peace and whose refuge are for all—the soiled and the pure, the rich and the poor, the loved and the unloved.— Mark Twain, Moments with Mark Twain (1920)

 She was the tree that grew in the centre of their lives and in whose shade they lived.— Anita Desai, Clear Light of Day (1980)

 This was an attractive room, spacious and well designed, but it had the comfortably shabby air of a place whose inhabitants had long ago stopped seeing it.— Anne Tyler, A Spool of Blue Thread (2015)